 One key feature of all security engineering jobs is that professionals in the field need to constantly stay up-to-date on the latest security threats and the technology being developed to deal with them.
-As mentioned earlier, this means often means staying current with professional certifications.
+As mentioned earlier, this often means staying current with professional cybersecurity certifications.

 Security engineer job description

 According to the professional development website JobHero, there are a few key characteristics used to outline the roles and responsibilities of a security engineer:

 - Create and communicate company-wide security plans and procedures: This means tracking and implementing security best practices and then educating company leadership and fellow co-workers about the best way to implement the latest security protocols.

 - Develop security protections: This requires building and implementing technology and software such as encryption algorithms and data structure firewalls to protect company information.

 - Test digital infrastructure for vulnerabilities: Often security engineers are tasked with supervising or conducting periodic penetration testing to look for any kind of weakness in the overall security plan.
 The goal is to try to hack a company’s data and other digital information before real hackers do.
 While considered part of a security engineer’s job, penetration testing is also its own specialty within the cybersecurity profession.

 - Security monitoring: In addition to building and testing security infrastructure and procedures for company infrastructure, cybersecurity engineers are also tasked with continually monitoring software and systems for intrusions or irregular behavior.

 - Investigate security-related issues after they happen: Cybersecurity engineers must also be part-time investigators and be able to use digital forensic methods to track intruders and figure out the source of attacks.
 Sometimes, depending on the size and scope of an attack, security engineers might also work with law enforcement.